cmc-aau/biocloud-software/arb/README.md

 Then build container with:
 ```
-apptainer build -F arb-7.0.sif arb-7.0.def
+apptainer build -F arb-7.0.sif ../containers/apptainer/arb/arb-7.0.def
 ```

 ## Usage
+On biocloud running this script will run the container with all Ceph mount points mounted inside the container.
+Adjust to suit your needs elsewhere.
 ```
-apptainer run -B ~/.Xauthority arb-7.0.sif
+bash run.sh
 ```

-`.Xauthority` must be mounted for the X client to authenticate with the X server.
-Remember to bind/mount other folders if you need.
-By default only `/tmp`, `/home`, and the current wd are mounted with apptainer.

 ## Notes
 `export PATH="${PATH}:/opt/arb/bin"` is under `%environment` must match the path set in `files/arb_install_answers.txt`.
 But shouldn't need to be changed.